laminsaidy/Play_Battleship/README.md

 <br>

 # Testing

-I have manually tested the code through my local terminal and the codeinstitute Heroku terminal. <br>
+<li>I tested that only numbers are accepted by the application</li>
+<li>I tested that the same numbers can only be used once</li>
-Tested the code through CI Python Linter validator and no errors where found.
+<li>Tested the code through CI Python Linter validator and no errors where found.</li>

 # Bugs